 While many other students in the audience missed Goodall’s responses to their questions, some were satisfied with listening to her witty, concise, and inspirational remarks.

 “Jane Goodall is someone who I've looked up to for a very long time.
-I’ve been a member of Roots & Shoots for three years and it is a great way for me to express my love for the environment,” said Nurrania Alfian, a Grade 8 student from the Canadian International School of Beijing (CISB).
+I’ve been a member of Roots & Shoots for three years and it is a great way for me to express my love for the environment,” said Nurrania Alfian, an eighth grader from the Canadian International School of Beijing (CISB).

 “My heart stopped when I first saw her.
 It was just unbelievable for me to finally be able to see her in real life” eleventh-grader Nicole Partridge from Yew Chung International School of Beijing said about presenting to Goodall in person.
 “The only difficult part was I just got nervous, because this is Jane Goodall I'm talking to.
 I told her, ‘You're a role model.’”